Payment Security

 How it Works

-The PCI 3DS Core Security Standard structures requirements into distinct security control domains focusing on confidentiality, integrity, and availability of payment authentication data, covering network architecture, cryptographic protection, access management, and incident response.
+The PCI 3DS Core Security Standard structures its requirements into distinct security control domains focusing on the confidentiality, integrity, and availability of payment authentication data in 3-D Secure transactions.
+These domains specify security safeguards around areas such as network architecture, cryptographic protection, access management, and incident response.
+The standard describes a prescriptive set of controls and testing procedures, which are segmented into logical groupings that align with the payment authentication lifecycle and regulatory obligations.

 Key Elements